Eldad7/DawnOfKings/README.md

 # DawnOfKings
-Final project in 'Tools and methods in website development' course
+Final project in 'Tools and methods of website development' course

 The content of this website belongs to Eldad Corem except where is stated otherwise.
 Do not use the content without my consent.